-We estimate that over a ten-year implementation period, the take-up of this solution by businesses (particularly utility companies) will be up to 18%, i.e. up to 18% of medium and large companies' invoices will be subject to the use of this solution.
+We estimate that over a ten-year implementation period, the take-up of this solution by businesses (particularly utility companies) will be up to 18%, i.e. up to 18% of medium and large companies' invoices will be subject to the use of this solution (see section 0 for adoption assumptions table).